-The renal system regulates the body’s electrolyte levels and massive renal losses can cause electrolyte changes.
+The renal system regulates the body’s electrolyte levels, and massive renal losses can cause electrolyte changes.
 Since Mr. Q has not presented with signs of uremia, renal disorders isolated to tubular defects may be considered.
-For the endocrine system, the main cause of a hyperglycemic state can be ruled in due to the effects of glucose on different transporters in the body, but was not further explored due to the absence of a clear cause for hyperglycemia.
+For the endocrine system, the main cause of a hyperglycemic state can be ruled in due to the effects of glucose on different transporters in the body but was not further explored due to the absence of a clear cause for hyperglycemia.
 Hyperglycemia is the state wherein the body has increased glucose in the blood.
-This is common in case with diabetes mellitus.
+This is common in cases with diabetes mellitus.

 Common Causes of Generalized Weakness

 Brain or Spinal Cord Trauma/ Infection

 Fluid and electrolyte losses during the multiple episodes of diarrhea have predisposed Mr. Q to the possibility of hypovolemia and electrolyte imbalance.
 Changes in electrolyte levels may lead to the inability of the muscles to properly initiate and propagate action potentials leading to changes in membrane depolarization.
 The most common loss of electrolytes during diarrhea is the loss of potassium.
 Since potassium is generally stored intracellularly, sudden changes in extracellular levels of potassium causes dramatic changes such as generalized muscle weakness.